-Course Objective and Learning Outcomes: The objective of this subject is to ensure that a student learns modelling of biomolecular structures and understanding the dynamics of the structural transitions.
+Course Objective and Learning Outcomes: The objective of this subject is

 Biomolecular Modeling and Structure - molecular modeling today: overview of problems, tools, and solution analysis, minitutorials in protein and nucleic acid structure.
 Techniques for Conformational Sampling- Monte Carlo, global optimization, etc.